TryUnfurl

 4. Broken or Inaccessible og:image

 What happens: The preview shows no image, or the preview is suppressed entirely.
-Common causes: the image URL is relative (not absolute), the image returns a 404, the image is too small, or it's blocked by authentication or robots.txt.
+Common causes: the image URL is relative (not absolute), the image returns a 404, the image is too small, it's blocked by authentication or robots.txt, or it's a signed URL that has expired.

-How to spot it: Open the og:image URL directly in a private/incognito browser window.
+How to spot it: Open the og:image URL directly in a private/incognito browser window with no cookies.
 If it doesn't load, crawlers can't get it either.

 5. Bot Crawler Blocked